NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 HPXML Slabs
 ***********

-Each space type that borders the ground (i.e., basements, crawlspaces, garages, and slab-on-grade foundations) should have a slab entered as an ``/HPXML/Building/BuildingDetails/Enclosure/Slabs/Slab``.
+Each space type that borders the ground (i.e., basement, crawlspace, garage, and slab-on-grade foundation) should have a slab entered as an ``/HPXML/Building/BuildingDetails/Enclosure/Slabs/Slab``.

   =======================================================  ========  ============  ===========  =========  ========  ====================================================
   Element                                                  Type      Units         Constraints  Required   Default   Notes